hgedia/blog.nil.foundation-hg/_posts/2021-10-11-solana-ethereum-bridge.md

 There are considerations regarding that as well.

 The best way to prove that the validator set from some Solana epoch is derived and consistent with the previous one, is "anchor" transactions.
-It is the trahsaction that checks the validator's account state.
+It is the transaction that checks the validator's account state.
 The prover needs to send such transactions periodically at the end of epochs.
 It allows decreasing the number of blocks between the last known account state and the new epoch.

-> But, in case such transaction type will not be introduced in Solana, there is
+> But, in case such a transaction type will not be introduced in Solana, there is
 > one more way.
 > Let $E_1$, $E_2$ are two consecutive epochs. $E_1$ is confirmed on the Ethereum side and $E_2$ is not.
 >
 > To prove the validator set $S_2$ of $E_2$, the prover does the following:
 > 1. for $i$ from ${v_1, ..., v_m} = S$:
->     1. Show the inclusion proof of the last stacke-change transaction to $v_i$ (no later than the end of $E_1$).
+>     1. Show the inclusion proof of the last stake-change transaction to $v_i$ (no later than the end of $E_1$).
->     2. Show that the there wasn't any stake update since the last delegate transaction $tx_{last}$.
+>     2. Show that there wasn't any stake update since the last delegate transaction $tx_{last}$.
->        That means verifying all transactions between $tx_{last}$ and the beggining of $E_2$.
+>        That means verifying all transactions between $tx_{last}$ and the beginning of $E_2$.
 >
 > Such an approach provides additional overhead to the prover.
 > The proof of correct validator set will be simplified after implementation of the "Simple Payment and State Verification (https://docs.solana.com/proposals/simple-payment-and-state-verification) proposal.